2018 banking and securities M&A outlook has been saved

 Steps to put banking M&A in gear

 - Embrace evolving M&A processes.
 The M&A process has evolved since the financial crisis and now requires greater attention to detail.
-Savvy players are leveraging new technologies to expedite post-deal integration and maximize value realization.
+Savvy players are leveraging new technologies to expedite post-deal integration and maximise value realisation.

 - Empower corporate development.
 Corporate development has evolved in recent years, turning into more of a venture capital-type function versus a traditional in-house investment banking function.
 Leveraging this team appropriately can lead to real competitive advantage.

 - Prepare and communicate.
 Both potential sellers and buyers should make playbook and deal processes current to maximise the efficient expenditure of time and resources.
 And regular communication with key constituencies throughout the deal process is a must.